gkristian/csd_project/README.md

 #### How to run code :
 1. Install LAMP
-2. Download JPGraph
+2. Download JPGraph library
-3. Put JPGraph and these code in /var/www/html (or elsewhere configured)
+3. Put JPGraph (entire folder) and all php files in this branch in /var/www/html (or elsewhere configured)
 4. Run files from browser.
 Open http://url/nfm.php for example